jadouse5/ocr-gradio-aimlapi/README.md

 - **Maintain Formatting**:
   Optionally preserve the original document's formatting in the extracted text.

-## My Code

-Find the source code for the project on [GitHub](https://github.com/jadouse5/ocr-gradio-aimlapi).

 ### Tech Stack

 - **Python**: Core programming language.